datalodge/calendar/README.md

 npm install
 ```

-Title
+### Title

 API requests to tests calendar dates in the database.
-Testing GET, POST, DELETE, and PUT requests.
-Checking if I can delete, post, change, and get calendar dates in the database.
+Testing GET and POST requests.
+Checking if I can post and get calendar dates in the database.

 URL